 2.10.
 Teams not participating in KYSA sponsored competitions may play KSSL games on KYSA sponsored competition dates.

 2.11.
 Applications with more dates identified, as “prefers not to play League matches”, as established in these rules shall be considered improper and may be rejected.
 If the application is accepted, the Deputy Director shall clarify any discrepancies with those teams.

 3.1.
 Teams are accepted based on factors, such as, but not limited to, team history, sportsmanship, geographic location, previous KSSL participation, and availability of comparable teams to form a division.

 3.2.
 Teams not located in the geographic area of the League shall play all matches within the geographic area of the League.

 3.3.
-Teams not located within the geographic are of the League may host a game or utilize a neutral field outside the geographic areas of the League if the team in the geographic area of the League agrees and the game is approved in advance by the Age Group Coordinator.
+Teams not located within the geographic area of the League may host a game or utilize a neutral field outside the geographic area of the League if the team in the geographic area of the League agrees and the game is approved in advance by the Age Group Coordinator.

 3.4.
 Teams not accepted into the League will receive a full refund of the entry fee and a notification letter or email within thirty (30) days of the entry deadline.

 3.5.
 Teams accepted to participate in the League, who withdraw after the registration deadline will not receive a refund of the entry fee.

 3.6.
 The Board reserves the right to decline the acceptance of any team.